7 Tips for A Sustainable Christmas in 2024

 Indoor lighting

-If you are in need of indoor Christmas lights then I’d recommend choosing LEDs.
+If you need indoor Christmas lights then I’d recommend choosing LEDs.

 They use 80% less electricity than incandescent and last 25x longer which is great for your budget as well as the planet.